Human Kinetics Department

 Applied Biomechanics

-This course will further the student’s understanding of the qualitative approach to biomechanics, and provide the necessary skills for conducting a quantitative biomechanical analysis of human motion.
+This course will further the student’s understanding of the qualitative approach to biomechanics and provide the necessary skills for conducting a quantitative biomechanical analysis of human motion.
 Students will be introduced to several techniques used in biomechanics research.
 Emphasis will be placed on the collection and analysis of biomechanical data.
 Concepts will be illustrated with examples taken from areas of sport and exercise with a special focus on the practical applications to golf.
 Prerequisites: HKIN 376; MATH 106 or 126 and PHYS 102 recommended.
 Three credits and bi-weekly lab.

 Honours Thesis

-Students will prepare, propose, and defend a thesis based on original research conducted under the supervision of a Human Kinetics Faculty member.
+Honours students will prepare, propose, and defend a thesis based on original research conducted under the supervision of a Human Kinetics Faculty member.
 Students must meet all department deadlines and requirements.
 Credit will be granted for only one of HKIN 490 or HKIN 493.
 Restricted to honours students.
 Required for honours students.
 Prerequisite: One of HKIN 374, 396 or 397.
 Six credits.

 Exercise Metabolism